-See section 17 Enduring Powers of Attorney for futher information.
+See section 16 on enduring powers of attorney for further information.

-3.3 Ordinary Powers of Attorney
+2.3 Ordinary powers of attorney

-Section 10 of the Power of Attorney Act 1971 provides for the making of an Ordinary Power of Attorney (OPA) to manage the donor's affairs.
+Section 10 of the Power of Attorney Act 1971 provides for the making of an ordinary power of attorney (OPA) to manage the donor's affairs.

 An OPA is usually made when it is difficult for the donor to manage their affairs, for example because of a physical disability or when the donor is travelling abroad.